Genocs/genocs-library-docs/content/en/cli/index.md

 ## Supported runtime

-Genocs cli can be used on NET6 or NET7.
+Genocs CLI can be used on both .NET 6 or .NET 7.

 ---